rpicamera/360pano/README.md

   Reboot the mater pi.

-2. Install the rpi web cam interface.
+3. Install the **RPi Web Cam Interface**.
 The steps is as same as the slave pi.
 If you used Lite OS, there were several packages should be installed before the next step.
 As follows

   ```python
   sudo apt-get update